2022 Buffalo shooting: Shooting

 At around 2:30 p.m.
-EDT (UTC−04:00), 18-year-old Payton S. Gendron arrived at the Tops supermarket on Jefferson Avenue, in a predominantly black neighborhood in Buffalo, New York.
-He was armed with a Bushmaster XM-15 AR-15-style rifle, illegally modified to accept high-capacity magazines, and he had multiple 30-round ammunition magazines.
+EDT (UTC−04:00), Gendron arrived at the Tops supermarket on Jefferson Avenue, in a predominantly black neighborhood in Buffalo, New York.
+He was armed with a Bushmaster XM-15 AR-15-style rifle, illegally modified to accept high-capacity magazines, and had multiple 30-round magazines.
 In his car, he had a Savage Arms Axis XP hunting rifle and a Mossberg 500 shotgun.
 He was wearing body armor, a military helmet, and a recording camera attached to his helmet through which he livestreamed the attack on the online service Twitch.
-As he approached the grocery store entrance, he was recorded on his livestream saying "just got to go for it".
+As he approached the grocery store entrance, he said "Just got to go for it."

 Gendron first shot four people in the parking lot, killing three.
 He then entered the store, shooting eight more people and killing six.
 At 2:31 p.m., Buffalo police received a call reporting shots fired at the store.
 The first responding officers and firefighters arrived a minute later and reported bodies lying outside the building.
 At 2:34 p.m., a dispatcher started informing responding officers of an active shooter situation at the store.

 According to a law enforcement source, Gendron yelled racial slurs during the incident.
 Many employees and customers used the store's break room to hide from Gendron and barricaded the door with a heavy desk.
 Other customers were hidden by employees in the milk cooler and said Gendron shot through the coolers, but the milk cartons stopped the bullets.
 At some point, an armed security guard, former Buffalo Police Department officer Aaron Salter Jr., shot at him.
 Due to Gendron's body armor, Salter's bullet did not stop him.
 Gendron returned fire at Salter, who died at the scene.
 At an early point in the shooting, Gendron aimed his rifle at an injured white person, the store manager, hiding behind a checkout counter but he apologized and did not shoot.

 By 2:36 p.m., Gendron had gone to the front of the building, where patrol officers were able to talk him into dropping his gun after he reportedly aimed it at his neck.
+Here, Gendron was stripped of his body armor and arrested in front of the store as onlookers watched.
 A total of 60 shots were fired during the shooting.
 After his arrest, Gendron made statements regarding his motive and state of mind.